teunmooij/github-versioned-release/README.md

 exclude

 Files to exclude.
 If directory, append `/**`
-Also possible to use a `.ghignore` file
+Also possible to use a `.gvrignore` file

 env